sarmentoreis/cine-nihon-han-hua/README.md

 # cine-nihon-han-hua

-Website focused on indicating films related to the user's profile, using the TMDB API.
+React Website focused on indicating films related to the user's profile, using the TMDB API.